 The intelligence for a lot of them will be sub-par and not convenient to your location.

 The BAC (Blood Alcohol Content) is a per se indication of intoxication.

-Just because you are a little over 0.08 BAC, that doesn't mean that you feel the affects.
+Just because you're a little over the 0.08 BAC, that doesn't mean that you are actually under the influence of alcohol.